iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Hoffman Error Bound Part II.md

 $$

 The first inequality is because $y^* \in K^\circ$ but $y \in K$.
-The second inequality is Cauchy Schwarts.
+The second inequality is Cauchy Schwartz.
 Let $y'$ be projection of $y$ onto $K$, the inequality becomes $\langle y^*, y\rangle \le \Vert y^*\Vert_\star \text{dist}(y | K)$.

 $\blacksquare$

-The paper, two more theorems are given to refine upper bound when additinal assumptions are added to the settings of Theorem 1 for function $f$.
+The paper, two more theorems are given to refine upper bound when additional assumptions are added to the settings of Theorem 1 for function $f$.

-#### **Theorem 2 | First refinment**
+#### **Theorem 2 | First refinement**
 > Take $X, Y, K, a, x$ from Configuration 1, and, assume Assumption 1 is true.
 > Assume in addition that $f$ be a real-valued positively homogenous convex function of degree 1 that is positive except at the origin.
 > Then: